Prospective Students

 Why Choose the University of Minnesota?

 The Entomology Graduate Program offers M.S.
 Plan A (with thesis), M.S.
 Plan B (without thesis), and Ph.D. degrees (with dissertation).
 The mission of the Department of Entomology is to conduct research and education in the science of entomology.
-Faculty research areas include: Pollinator Biology, Invasion Biology, Physiology & Neurobiology, Insect Ecology, Taxonomy & Evolution, Integrated Pest Management, Host-Microbe Interactions, Biology of Disease Vectors, Biological Control.
+Faculty research areas include: Pollinator Biology, Invasion Biology, Physiology & Neurobiology, Insect Ecology, Taxonomy & Evolution, Integrated Pest Management, Host-Microbe Interactions, Genomics, Biology of Disease Vectors, and Biological Control.

 Active and Inclusive Student Organization